deepakhj/cadent/docs/api.md

 	                    ?page=N

+### Info

+    /{root}/info  -- A big old json blob that is how this server the configured, and gossip members

 ### WebSockets (Reeeaaalllyy experimental)

     /ws/metric  -- Attach to a websocket, as stats get flushed, pop you get a new one